matteofilia/tessera/DEV_LOG.md

 ## September 01, 2025

 Well, one commit was made.
 That's about all that I can say, as of right.
 Not feeling like I have very much energy, unfortunately.
 This may very well be the end of development work for now.
 All I can hope is that in the future things will improve somewhat.

+## September 02, 2025

+Progress is being made, exciting!
+Right now I am working on setting up things for the online interpreter.
+So far, things are coming along fairly well.
+I am thinking that the online interpreter should be the default.
+The online interpreter should have the same capabalities as the command line version of Tessera.